 Lovely cottage, everything you could need, great location.Mrs Jones-Hughes

-Trenwith is a well appointed cottage and makes a convenient hideaway to unwind.
+Trenwith is a chic and well appointed cottage and makes a convenient hideaway to unwind.
 Situated in the very heart of Penzance just yards from all the amenities that this popular seaside resort has to offer.
 This modern and well-equipped cottage has everything you need for a relaxing holiday and is stylishly decorated throughout.
-The lounge area is furnished with comfy sofa and soft throws for when the weather turns chilly or you fancy snuggling up with a glass of wine and a good book.
+The lounge area is furnished with comfy sofas and soft throws for when the weather turns chilly or you fancy snuggling up with a glass of wine and a good book.